MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-aosp-corporate-owned-user-associated-enroll.md

 * [Set Microsoft Intune as the mobile device management (MDM) authority in your tenant](../fundamentals/mdm-authority-set.md).
 You only need to do this once, when you first set up Intune for mobile device management.

-* Assign valid Microsoft Endpoint Manager licenses to all RealWear device users.
+* Assign valid licenses to all RealWear device users.
+For more information, see [Microsoft Intune licensing](../fundamentals/licenses.md).

 ## Create an enrollment profile
 Create an enrollment profile to enable enrollment on devices.